 - How does Request Unit usage appear on my bill?

-You are billed hourly for each collection created within a DocumentDB account.
-Each collection is billed at a flat, predictable hourly rate based on the number of Request Units that have been provisioned during that hourly period.
+You are billed with a flat, predictable hourly rate based on the overall capacity (RU/sec) that has been provisioned under your DocumentDB account during that period.

 - If I specify my own performance for a collection how is storage billed?

 Storage capacity is billed in units of the maximum hourly amount of data stored, in GB, over a monthly period.
 For example, if you utilised 100 GB of storage for half of the month and 50 GB for the second half of the month, you would be billed for an equivalent of 75 GB of storage during that month.